elhb/scripts/walkthrough.md

 sratoolkit.2.8.2-1-ubuntu64/bin/fastq-dump --split-files --origfmt --gzip SRR3382385.sra --maxSpotId 1000000
 ```
 Here I added the --maxSpotId 1000000 option to only use the first 1M reads for testing the analysis
-remove this option to run on the full dataset (this takes a litle while to complete).
+remove this option to run on the full dataset (this takes a little while to complete).

 ## 6. Fetch the id files
 ´´´